 Celeste Chappuis

 I have been joyfully and gratefully working with students and their families for more than 30 years as a teacher, coach, and counselor.
 While attending a small liberal arts college in West Virginia called Davis & Elkins, it became clear that working with children and adolescents would be her life’s work.
 It was later at Washington University’s Brown School of Social Work that I learned the skills to support their needs.
 I am a cook, baker, and avid pickleball player.
-I love to play and watch all sports.
-I live with my partner and two rescue geriatric golden retrievers named Rosie and Biscuit.
+I love to play and watch all sports, and I am a certified yoga instructor.
+I live with my partner and our rescue cavalier spaniel named Gracie.

 MSW Brown School of Social Work, Washington University in St. Louis:Clinical Social Work